 On the other hand, if you offer value from the beginning, your visitors will confidently expect to read valuable content in the future.
 Your website will already look like a good resource if you already have good content.
 This will encourage your audience to subscribe.

-You will likely have one piece of content for your website that you will promote extensively.
+You will likely have one piece of content for your website to promote extensively.
 This is the piece of content that you want to go viral.

 However, you need to have good content published on the website as well to serve as support.
-It is possible that these posts will be more relevant to readers than the viral post that brings them to your website in the first place.
+These posts may be more relevant to readers than the viral post that brings them to your website in the first place.

 10 Marketing Strategy Elements to Consider When Planning a Website Launch

 When it comes to the process of developing a good website strategy, the discovery phase is incredibly important.
-In fact, this is the phase that you can expect to have the most significant impact on your project.
+This is the phase you expect to have the most significant impact on your project.

-Good research will allow you to understand your client’s needs, the unique assets of your business, and the overall state of the industry.
+Good research will allow you to understand your client’s needs before a website launch, the unique assets of your business, and the overall state of the industry.
 If you don’t understand these components well, you won’t be able to choose the right goals and objectives for your business.

 Also, you won’t know which tactics you should rely on to achieve these objectives and goals.

 Here are 10 marketing strategy elements that you need to consider for a new website launch.
-First up, we’ll start with three important pieces of research you need to do.
+First, we’ll start with three important pieces of research you need to do.

 1. Target Audience

-The first thing you need to decide is who you actually want to find and use your site.
+The first thing you must decide is who you want to find and use your site before a website launch.
 This means deciding who your target audience is and what they want to achieve when they access your new website.

 2. Market Research State of the Industry